TheScottMoore/TheScottMoore.github.io/algorithms.md

 ## Reflection
-Most of the time spent on this artifact, or rather, this portion of the artifact, was reviewing old coursework materials from CS-300 "Data Structure and Algorithms."
+Most of the time spent on this artifact, or rather, this portion of the artifact, reviewing old coursework materials from CS-300 "Data Structure and Algorithms."
 Many of the enhancements I wished to add were from this course, but I had to thoroughly reexamine what I had done then and how I could apply it to optimize